ayoayco/web-component-base/README.md

 When you extend the `WebComponent` class for your component, you only have to define the `template` and `properties`.
 Any change in any property value will automatically cause just the component UI to render.

 The result is a reactive UI on property changes.
+[View on CodePen ↗](https://codepen.io/ayoayco-the-styleful/pen/ZEwoNOz?editors=1010)

 <details>
 <summary>Table of Contents</summary>